-During the two-week session on site in France, classes will meet Mondays-Saturdays, from nine in the morning till six in the evening.
+During the two-week session on site in France, classes will typically meet daily from nine in the morning till six in the evening.
 Some mornings will be devoted to classroom lecture, on the science and culture themes of the day, with excursions in the afternoon.
 Other days will be devoted entirely to field trips and site studies.
-Field trips and excursions in connection with wine and cheese will include visits to local farms, dairies, vineyards, caves (i.e., wine cellars), weekly markets in Cluny and adjacent towns, the Louis Pasteur house and laboratory in Arbois, great monasteries and chateaux connected with the wine trade, and Beaune, the historic capital of the Burgundy wine region.
+Field trips and excursions will include visits to local farms, dairies, vineyards, caves (i.e., wine cellars), weekly markets in Cluny and adjacent towns, the Louis Pasteur house and laboratory in Arbois, great monasteries and chateaux connected with the wine trade, and Beaune, the historic capital of the Burgundy wine region.